ahmedmeshref/trivia-app/backend/README.md

     > Note: all the fields required (question, answer, category, difficulty) should specified on the request body.
 If one or more fields are missing, a 400 error will eb   returned.

 - Response:
-    - Returns json object with a list of question objects, success value, new_plant_id, total_questions, and current_category value.
+    - Returns json object with a list of question objects, success value, total_questions, and current_category value.
     ```
     {
       "current_category": null,